Jokey82/chad-chat/README.md

 I'm not sure if it even works over Internet without port forwarding or something, only tested it over LAN.

 Compilation:

 gcc client.c chat.c -lncurses -o client

 gcc server.c chat.c -lncurses -o server

 TODO:

-1.Allow messages to be both sent and received simultaneously.
+- Allow messages to be both sent and received simultaneously.

-2.Merge both client and server into one executable in order to simplify the process of starting the application.
+- Merge both client and server into one executable in order to simplify the process of starting the application.

-3.Improve UI.
+- Improve UI.